 Aphidend (Aphidoletes aphidimyza) — Gall Midge Pupae

 Aphidend contains the pupal stage of Aphidoletes aphidimyza, a predatory gall midge used for biological control of aphids.
 Once adults emerge, females seek out aphid colonies and lay eggs directly within them.
 The emerging larvae paralyze and consume aphids entirely, leaving only the skin behind.
-Aphidend is chemical-free, IPM-compatible, and safe for use in greenhouses, nurseries, interiorscapes, outdoor landscapes, and indoor crops including ornamentals, vegetables, fruiting plants, and cannabis.Key Features
+Aphidend is chemical-free and safe for use in any growing environment including greenhouses, nurseries, orchards, flower beds, interiorscapes, outdoor landscapes, indoor plants including houseplants and more.

 Rapid knockdown — Larvae feed aggressively on all aphid stages, reducing populations quickly